Need an advanced and colorful challenge? Here are 35 free dual extrusion models specially designed for your dual extruder 3D printer.

 A very simple dualstrusion project here, a flat keychain in the retro style of the 16-bit star from Super Mario World.
 What makes it so easy is that the design is more 2D than 3D, so the complexity is kept to a minimum.

-This is a loving tribute to the iconic rocket ship used by Tintin and Snowy in Destination Moon.
+This is a loving tribute to an iconic rocket ship.
 The designer made space for a lamp in the base to give it the effect of propulsion.
 It’s a pretty large project for dual extrusion, but it’s been helpfully broken down into three parts to minimize the probability of error.

 Now this is *really* clever.
 Extrapolating from the ability to 3D print moving ball-joints and cogs in a single print job, this model allows you to fabricate a two-tone parametric weave via dual extrusion.
 These different strands have been printed already interwoven, layer by layer.
 Perhaps a practical application is not immediately apparent, but the model can gently flex and functions as an excellent proof of concept.